The Undertaker: Top Six Interesting Facts About The WWE Legend

 2. The Undertaker has officially never lost a match by submission

-The legend never yielded in his 27 year old professional career.
-There is, however, one incident on 4th July 2004 in which Undertaker tapped out to Kurt angle.
+The legend never yielded in his 27 year professional career.
+There is, however, one incident on July 4, 2004 in which Undertaker tapped out to Kurt angle.
 He tapped out at the same time while pinning Kurt angle for a three count.
 Bewildered about the result, the referee ended the match as a draw.
 That was the first and last time Mark William tapped out in his professional career.

 3. He nearly choked Kurt Angle out